Blosberg/Nanopore_data_processing/README.md

 `source generate_env_from_manifest.sh`

-Since this file simply contains the above command.
+(Since this file simply contains the above command).
 Guix will then go about preparing the dependencies that you will need to run the pipeline in a bespoke environment which can then be used whenever you want.
 This will take some time, but only needs to be done once; go for lunch while it's running.